alfredwesterveld/electron-play-if-sound/README.md

-# electron-play-if-sound
+# electron-is-headless
-Only play sound if available
+test if electron is running headless